kingluddite/web-dev-notes/js/express/02-routes.md

 * run `$ node-inspector` on it's on in a tab of Terminal
 * run `$ nodemon --debug src/app`

-but if you run nodemon --debug src/app it will never hit the debugger so you can't debug. what you need to do is run this line instead and it will trigger thdebugger.
-Note that localhost:3000 will not run because no routes are being servered but you do have access the express object at the application level
+but if you run nodemon --debug src/app it will never hit the debugger so you can't debug. what you need to do is run this line instead and it will trigger the debugger.
+Note that localhost:3000 will not run because no routes are being served but you do have access the express object at the application level

 type this command to ensure `debugger` get's hit